-The year 2016 turned out to be a pretty bad year for the Tacoma.
-That year model received the most amount of complaints and recalls to date.
+The year 2016 turned out to be a pretty bad year for Tacoma.
+That year’s model received the most amount of complaints and recalls to date.
 Many of the issues were related to the transmission, engine, and drivetrain.

-The 2016 3rd Gen Toyota Tacoma suffered mainly from Transmission Problems on the 6sp Manual and 6sp Automatic, as well as Problems with the Automatic Transmission Control Module (TCM, PCM).
+The 2016 3rd Gen Toyota Tacoma suffered mainly from Transmission Problems with the 6SP Manual and 6SP Automatic, as well as Problems with the Automatic Transmission Control Module (TCM, PCM).
 2017 models suffered Driveline Vibration under deceleration around 10 – 30 MPH.

-The 2016 model Tacoma suffered mainly from Transmission (Automatic & Manual) problems, Engine problems, and Drivetrain issues.
+The 2016 model Tacoma suffered mainly from Transmission (Automatic and manual) problems, Engine problems, and Drivetrain issues.